-With the Flexible Care Benefit Rider from State Farm Life Insurance Company (Not licensed in MA, NY or WI), when you become chronically ill and are eligible to receive benefits, you can access a portion of the policy's death benefit every month.
-These flexible benefits, or accelerated benefits, can be used at your discretion.
-Monthly benefit payments will lower the policy's death benefit and other policy values.
-In addition, cost of insurance, monthly charges for any riders, and monthly expense charges for the policy will be waived while claim requirements are met.
+With the Flexible Care Benefit rider from State Farm Life Insurance Company (Not licensed in MA, NY or WI), if you become chronically ill and are eligible to receive benefits, you can access a portion of the policy's death benefit every month.
+These flexible benefits, or accelerated benefits, can be used at your discretion to help offset the costs of long–term care.
+In addition, the cost of insurance, monthly charges for any riders, and monthly expense charges for the policy will be waived while claim requirements are met.

 Chronically ill means a licensed health care practitioner has certified that you:

 To understand how this rider can help pay for your long-term care expenses, let's look at a hypothetical example.
-Melinda was healthy and active until she suffered a stroke and, as a result, became chronically ill.
-To continue living in her home, Melinda needed part-time care five days a week, at $20.25 per hour1, for the remaining four years of her life.
+Melinda was healthy and active until she suffered a stroke, and as a result, became chronically ill.
+To continue living in her home, Melinda needed part-time care five days a week, at $20 to $25 per hour, for the remaining four years of her life.
 She also had to pay for services that she could no longer do on her own, such as housecleaning and yard work.

-Fortunately, she had a Universal Life policy with a $250,000 death benefit and a Flexible Care Benefit rider and qualified to receive benefits.
+Fortunately, she had a Universal Life policy with a $250,000 death benefit and the Flexible Care Benefit rider and was eligible to receive benefits.
 She chose to receive payments of $4,000 per month to help offset the costs of assisted care.

 |Home health care: $162 per day x 5 days a week x 52 weeks for 4 years||$168,480|